-Chervil's subtle, slightly aniseed tinge enhances the flavor of dishes it added to.
+Chervil's subtle, slightly aniseed tinge enhances the flavor of dishes.

 The herb is widely used as a garnish.
 Many dishes are served with fresh green chopped chervil, and parsley sprinkled on top.

 Chervil along with parsley, tarragon, and thyme is one of the items in traditional green sauce, sauce verte.

 Chimmichurri is an Argentinian green sauce made from finely chopped chervil, parsley, minced garlic, tarragon, spring onions, olive oil, and vinegar.
-Its leaves has been used in the preparation of vegetable, chicken, fish and meat dishes.
+Its leaves have been used in the preparation of vegetable, chicken, fish and meat dishes.

-Freshly chopped parsley is a great addition to green salad.
+Freshly chopped parsley is an excellent addition to the green salad.

 Freshy and dry parsley leaves can be used in the preparation of chutney, dips, pesto, etc.

 Chervil's essential oil chemicals found to have antiseptic and anti-fungal applications.

 In many traditional medicines, chervil herb parts found application as an expectorant, stimulant, diuretic (excess urine output) and may help relieve digestion and high blood pressure symptoms.
 (Medical disclaimer).